oldboy21/oldboy21.github.io/content/posts/swappala.md

 ## What I Want To Achieve?

 How it went?
 This whole idea started while I was looking at module stomping to be honest.
 Loading a sacrificial DLL to allocate memory for my reflective DLL.
-While I was doing that I was also going through some video of [Sektor7](https://institute.sektor7.net/) where they map/unmap a private unbacked section to hide the shellcode.
+While I was doing that I was also going through some video of [Sektor7](https://institute.sektor7.net/) where they map/unmap a private unbacked section to hide the shellcode (SWAPPALA was inspired by that module in the Sektor7 course that I heavily suggest to buy).
 Not happy with my level of workload I started to take a look at Ekko and how I could play with it, as well as the various in memory obfuscation techniques that change protections of allocated memory and encrypt content. (*And prepping the Murph crossfit workout 44min bam bam bam*)

 {{< rawhtml >}}
 <img src=https://media0.giphy.com/media/BBkKEBJkmFbTG/giphy.gif?cid=7941fdc665l816guhure2cjhs071fxjug3j0ojpocs38031g&ep=v1_gifs_search&rid=giphy.gif&ct=g class="center" alt="animated">